 The Ponce Plaza Hotel (and Casino) is located right along the plaza in the heart of the historic city.
 This is an old colonial building that has been turned into a hotel and then expanded by incorporating a former modern hospital building in the back.
 The hotel has nice public spaces and the newer section (where we stayed) has standard hotel rooms.
 It seems to be the best choice for staying right in Ponce.

-Check TripAdvisor (referral link) for reviews and other options in Ponce.
+Check TripAdvisor (affiliate link) for reviews and other options in Ponce.
 Those options will likely be fairly limited, as there isn’t a lot of lodging of any type along Puerto Rico’s south coast.
 Check the location of all hotels on a map, as many hotels listed as being in Ponce are actually pretty far from the city.

 Ponce has a number of restaurants, cafés, and coffee shops, so we had plenty of options near our hotel.

 - Lola Eclectic Cuisine is the delightful fine dining restaurant at the Ponce Plaza Hotel.
 I highly recommend it.
 It isn’t cheap, but the food is wonderful and well worth the cost.

 - Sabor y Rumba isn’t as fancy, but it is a great option for traditional Puerto Rican food.
 Try the sweet mofongo with steak.